 A projected net effect of climate change is increased fire severity.
 Greater fire severity will result from warmer weather and past management policies like forest fire suppression.5 This could directly increase agricultural losses to fire and negatively impacting the health of agricultural workers with prolonged exposure to unhealthy particulate levels from regional fires.

-The location of concern is reservation-wide.
-At the same time, agriculture management will need to consider local micro-climates and the east-west rain gradient found on the reservation.
+The location of concern is the entire Blackfeet Nation.
+At the same time, agriculture management will need to consider local micro-climates and the east-west rain gradient found in the Blackfeet Nation.
 The timeframe begins now and extends into the future, as some of the expected impacts are already being observed.

 There is a high probability of impact.
 Warmer annual temperatures, increased extremely high temperature days, reduced snow pack, earlier snowmelt, decreasing summer precipitation, and increased frequency and severity of drought are key drivers.